eadka/fridgechef/README.md

 ## Technologoes

+* Python 3.12
+* Docker and Docker Compose for containerization
 * [Minsearch](https://github.com/alexeygrigorev/minsearch) - For full -text search
 * OpenAI as an LLM
 * Flask as the API interface (see []() for more information on Flask)
+* Grafana for monitoring and PostgreSQL as the backend for it

 ## Installation